jcarenza/allisoncarenza/src/posts/from-belly-to-baby-kansas-city-photographer.md

 ---
-title: 'From Belly to Baby'
+title: "From Belly to Baby"
-description: '<p>It was just a little over a year ago when Cara and Ian decided to tie the knot in beautiful [&hellip;]</p>
+description: "It was just a little over a year ago when Cara and Ian decided to tie the knot in beautiful "
-'
-publishDate: 'Jul 10, 2012'
+publishDate: "Jul 10, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/cara3.jpg'
+heroImage: "/media/cara3.jpg"
-alt: 'From Belly to Baby'
+alt: "From Belly to Baby"
-slug: 'from-belly-to-baby-kansas-city-photographer'
+slug: "from-belly-to-baby-kansas-city-photographer"
-category: ['Maternity Photos','Newborn Photography']
-tags: ['Baby Photographer','Maternity Photos','Maternity Pictures','Newborn Photography','Newborn Pictures']
+category: ["Maternity Photos", "Newborn Photography"]
+tags: ["Baby Photographer", "Maternity Photos", "Maternity Pictures", "Newborn Photography", "Newborn Pictures"]
 ---

 <p style="text-align: center;">It was just a little over a year ago when Cara and Ian decided to tie the knot in beautiful Mexico.
 They didn&apos;t wait long before getting pregnant, and now Harper is here, and the happiness just keeps growing.</p>